cakephp/docs/en/appendices/3-0-migration-guide.rst

 JavaScript library that needed to interact with them, as named parameters are not implemented or understood by any library *except* CakePHP.
-The additional complexity and code required to support named parameters did not justify their existance, and they have been removed.
+The additional complexity and code required to support named parameters did not justify their existence, and they have been removed.
 In their place you should use standard query string parameters or passed arguments.
-By default ``Router`` will treat any additional parameters to ``Router::url()`` as querystring arguments.
+By default ``Router`` will treat any additional parameters to ``Router::url()`` as query string arguments.

 Since many applications will still need to parse incoming URLs containing named parameters.  :php:meth:`Cake\\Routing\\Router::parseNamedParams()` has